luxeengine/luxe-docs/docs/tutorial/curve-animation.md

 The `Sprite: Values` track type allows us to animate properties of the Sprite modifier directly, like the origin, color or size.

+!!! note ""
+    The default channel to animate for a Sprite values track is `color.a`, the alpha/opacity of the Sprite.
+    Currently you can't configure the channel, but when you can it will be show in the track settings.

 Many animation tracks are based on curves, including this one, so we're gonna do a quick tour of the curve animation.

 !!! note ""